rsriniva86/Data-Usage/README.md

 ### Year Details Screen (Quarter Screen)

-A scree showing the amount of data usage for each quarter for a selected year.
+A screen showing the amount of data usage for each quarter for a selected year.
 It is possible to scroll left/right between different years

 ![YearDetailScreen](./screenshots/YearDetailsScreen_1.png)